NHQ/opa/README.md

 console.log(fn(12))
 ```

-then whip up the server with opa:
+then whip up the server with famous:
 ```
-opa -e entry.js -o public/bundle.js
+famous -e entry.js -o public/bundle.js
 ```
 Your app will be served up at a your localhost, port 11001 or greater.
-You can edit the code, and b/c it we're using watchify, your bundle will update automatically.
+You can edit the code, and b/c we're using watchify, your bundle will update automatically.
 You have to refresh the page tho.
 Note that all arguments to opa are passed to browserify, so you can use browserify to full effect.